Leeds Metropolitan University2015 League Table Ranking 102

 - The University is firmly committed to widening participation and lifelong learning.

-- Entry requirements for our courses range from 240 to 320 UCAS tariff points.
+- Entry requirements for our courses generally range from 240 to 320 UCAS tariff points.

 - Academic qualifications are only one of several criteria taken into consideration, as we are also interested in potential to succeed plus a passion for the subject.